Snake Catcher Roseville

 About Roseville

-Roseville sits on the Pacific Highway in the southern Ku-ring-gai LGA, between Chatswood, Lindfield and Roseville Chase, with the Garigal National Park edge wrapping the eastern side of the suburb and the connecting bushland of Echo Point Park, Roseville Park and the Middle Harbour catchment threading through.
-The combination of large established blocks, mature gardens with significant tree canopy, sandstone retaining walls, deep gullies running down toward Middle Harbour, and the direct bushland connections to Garigal produces the kind of varied snake catching profile typical of the Upper North Shore.
+Roseville sits on the Pacific Highway in the southern Ku-ring-gai LGA, between Chatswood, Lindfield and Roseville Chase.
+Garigal National Park wraps the eastern boundary of the suburb, and the bushland of Echo Point Park, Roseville Park and the Middle Harbour catchment threads through the residential streets.
+The result is a suburb where genuine bush sits within walking distance of almost every property.

 What we see in Roseville

 Diamond pythons are the species we see most often in Roseville.
-The mature gardens, large roof cavities and direct bushland connections to Garigal sustain a healthy resident python population — most of which homeowners never realise are there until one turns up in the roof, on a pergola, or coiled in a sunny corner of the garden.
-Non-venomous, no threat to people, but worth removing properly when they appear in roof spaces or living areas.
+The mature gardens, large roof cavities and direct bushland connections to Garigal sustain a healthy resident python population.
+Most of these animals are quietly present on properties for years without the homeowners ever realising, until one turns up in the roof, on a pergola, or coiled in a sunny corner of the garden.
+Non venomous, no threat to people, but worth removing properly when they appear in roof spaces or living areas.

 A Diamond python, typical of the ones we find in Roseville